Qila Raipur Sports Festival: Ban on bull racing

 In 2014, the supreme court of Indian banned the Bull racing event after the complains of animal cruelty.
 The petition was filed in 2012 by a Gau Raksha Dal—an organisation that works for the protection of cows and other animals registered a petition against the use of bulls in these games.
 The Punjab and Haryana high court combined the petition with two others, one by the Malwa Doaba Bulls Welfare Association and another by the Rural Hult Race and Welfare Association, both of which claimed that the Qila Raipur races did not constitute a violation of Section 11 of the Prevention of Cruelty act, as the races did not qualify as performance or exhibition.
 The court ruled in favour of these two petitions and allowed the races.
 The presiding judge observed, "At the cost of repetition, it is observed that the Bulls, which are being used for the sports, are well looked after, well nourished and are not treated with any cruelty."
 This remained intact, until the 2014 Supreme Court order.

-Other rural sports in Punjab with cultural and social importance
+Return of Bullock Cart Racing

+The Bullock Cart Races made a grand return to the Qila Raipur Rural Olympics 2026, organised by Kila Raipur Sports Society (Patti Sohavia) and sponsored by the State Government of Punjab.

+After over a decade-long legal freeze, the bullock cart races were revived for the Kila Raipur Rural Olympics under the Punjab Prevention of Cruelty to Animals (Punjab Amendment) Act, 2019 & 2025, which introduced new animal safety standards.
+Deputy Director Animal Husbandry Ludhiana was supported by Gurinder Singh Grewal (Organiser and Spokesman) from Kila Raipur Sports Society and his team of veterinary doctors, ambulance to ensure compliance and response.